Emeritus Professor Richard Maber, MA, DPhil (Oxon), FRHistS

 - Maber, Richard G. (2008).
 The Fruits of Exile: Anglican Scholars and their French Books.
 In NASSCFL Acta, University of Nebraska-Lincoln, 2007.
 Carr, Thomas & Ganim, Russell Gunter Narr Verlag.

 - Maber, Richard G. (2007).
 'Il faut écrire à la moderne.': practical criticism and literary controversy after the death of Malherbe.
 In Theatre, Fiction, and Poetry in the French Long Seventeenth Century / Le Théâtre, le roman, et la poésie à l'âge classique.
-Brooks, William. & Zaiser, Rainer.
-Oxford/Bern: Peter Lang.
-Medieval and Early Modern French Studies 2: 199-214.
+Brooks, William & Zaiser, Rainer Oxford/Bern: Peter Lang.
+2: 199-214.

 - Maber, Richard G. (2010).
 Les Entretiens et lettres poétiques, point culminant de l'évolution poétique du Père Le Moyne. Œuvres et Critiques 35.